NAFDAC Debunks Claim Of Mercury In Vaccines

 “The committee has constantly reached the same conclusion, that there is no evidence to suggest that the amount of thimerosal used in vaccines poses a health risk.
 Other expert groups the U.S. Institute of Medicine, the American Academy of Paediatrics, the United Kingdom Committee on Safety of Medicines, and the European Agency for Evaluation of Medicinal Products have reached similar conclusions,” she stated.

-She however stated that NAFDAC will continue to follow WHO approved protocol before any human vaccines can be used in Nigeria, which is done after laboratory analysis and summary lot protocol review.
+She however stated that NAFDAC would continue to follow WHO approved protocol before any human vaccines could be used in Nigeria.